 Did you know?

-- There really was a “Dread Pirate Roberts” (Bartholomew Roberts, also known as Black Bart) who operated in the Caribbean in the early 18th century.
-He is reckoned by many to have been the most successful pirate of all time.
+- “Dread Pirate Roberts” existed in real life.
+Bartholomew Roberts, also known as Black Bart, operated in the Caribbean in the early 18th century.
+Many consider him the most successful pirate of all time.